 If you are accepted into the scheme, TBB will select highly skilled candidates from their catalogue of over 25,000 displaced workers suitable for the roles that you are hiring for.
 Once you have identified candidates that could be suitable for the role, TBB and their partners will help to arrange the logistics of interviews.
-After you have selected your candidate, TBB will continue to work with you and your new employee to secure the visa.
+After you have selected your candidate, TBB will continue to the recruitment process and work with you and your new employee to secure the visa.

 How can refugees participate in the scheme?

 Skilled refugees who wish to participate in the scheme must also register their interest with Talent Beyond Boundaries.
-You will need to register on their Talent Catalog, to register you will need to provide details about your skills, work history and education.
+You will need to register on their Talent Catalogue, to register you will need to provide details about your skills, work history and education.

 Once you have secured a job offer, Talent Beyond Boundaries will work with you, your employer and immigration professionals to prepare your immigration application.